scds/dmds23-24/textanalyses.md

 ## Workshop Preparation
 In this workshop, we will use [Google Colab](https://colab.google/), which requires a Google account.
 If this poses a challenge, please reach out to the [Sherman Centre](mailto:scds@mcmaster.ca) for alternative arrangements.
-All of the materials for this workshop are available at this [shared Google Folder](https://u.mcmaster.ca/dmds-text-2324).
+All of the materials for this workshop are available at this [shared Google Drive Folder](https://u.mcmaster.ca/dmds-text-2324).
+If you are unable to access the Google Drive folder, the workshop materials may also be found [here](https://github.com/scds/dmds23-24/tree/main/textanalyses)--these can be uploaded into Google Colab or another Jupyter Notebook instance.

 ## Facilitator Bios